SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Input and Output

-Input for functions that expect it will be passed as valid parameters.
-Output from functions should be their **return** value.
+The input for functions that expect it will be passed as valid parameters.
+The output from functions should be their **return** value.

 ## Constrains